CephalofairGames/frosthaven-faq/index.md

 **How can I tell if an attack is melee or ranged?
 For example, Deepening Despair (2, top)** A range icon means an attack is ranged.
 Without "as if you occupy" wording, it means your figure needs line of sight to the target.
 So, a card like Deepening Despair is ranged.

-**Can you go into more detail on what 'as if I occupied a hex with a shadow' means?** All parts of the attack ability are performed as if the Deathwalker was standing where the shadow is.
-If there's a Banner of Strength out, the shadow needs to be in its aura, not the Deathwalker.
-If there's a pull or push, it's measured from the shadow token, not the Deathwalker.
-In every respect except for Retaliate, the Deathwalker is considered to be in that hex for the attack.

 **Can my Shadow tokens open doors?
-Can they go to undiscovered rooms?
-Can they sit on closed doors?** No. Closed doors are treated as Walls until opened, and only characters can open doors (barring any specific scenario rules which overrule that).
+Can they go to unrevealed rooms?
+Can they be placed on hexes with closed doors?** No. Closed doors are treated as Walls until opened, and only characters can open doors (barring any specific scenario rules which overrule that).

-**If I draw multiple Heal Ally modifier draws, do they combine into one heal or is each one separate?** They all combine into one heal ability, but you can either combine them to heal one ally, or split them up to heal two or more.
+**If I draw multiple Heal Ally modifier draws, do they combine into one heal, or is each one separate?** They all combine into one heal ability, but you can either combine them to heal one ally, or split them up to heal two or more.
 All heals to one ally are combined into a single heal, and are not treated as multiple Heal 1's.

 **Do shadows I have to remove because I'm over the limit count for my Masteries?** Yes.